-Poster proposals are due Monday, October 4, 2021.
-You will hear back about the status of your proposal by early November 2021.
-If accepted to the poster session, graduate students who are members of NCPH are eligible to apply for a Graduate Student Travel Award by December 1.
-Accepted poster presenters must register and pay for the conference within six weeks of your acceptance.
+Poster proposals are due WEDNESDAY, OCTOBER 18, 2023.
+You will hear back about the status of your proposal by the end of October.
+If accepted to the poster session, graduate students who are members of NCPH are eligible to apply for a Graduate Student Travel Award by December 1, 2023.